 The ATH-MSR7NC have a great build quality that feels durable and high-end.
 The headband is thick and reinforced with a plastic and metal frame.
 The ear cups are dense and won't get damaged from accidently dropping the headphones.
 The cables are also thick and detachable, which means these headphones should be able to withstand regular wear and tear pretty well.

-The Audio Technica ATH-MSR7NC are a good sounding pair of closed-back over-ear headphones.
 They have an excellent and extended Bass, a very good Mid Range, a very good Treble Range, and low distortion.
 However, their Bass Range is susceptible to inconsistencies, and if you wear glasses, there's a chance you may not be getting all the Bass that these headphones are capable of producing.
 Also, like most other closed-back active noise cancelling headphones, the MSR7 won't have the most open and spacious Soundstage.

 Sub-par consistency performance.
 The Bass Range response is susceptible to consistencies due to head shape/size and also the presence/absence of glasses.
 Our human subject who wears glasses loses 3dB of Bass starting at 300Hz which is quite significant.
 The Treble Range consistency is also mediocre, with a deviation of +/-3dB at 3KHz.